ivan-veselovsky/dominators-finder/README.md

 ##### Notes

-- Known notion of graph _articulation points_ unfortunately cannot be directly applied here, because the _post-leads_ become articulation points only after loops removal.
+- Known notion of graph _articulation points_ cannot be directly applied here, because the _post-leads_ become articulation points only after loops removal.
-- The algorithm described above can naturally be implemented in several graph traversals, but in fact it can be implemented in just one DFS traversal, as implemented here.
+- The algorithm described above can naturally be implemented in several graph traversals, but in fact it can be implemented in just one DFS traversal, as done here.
-- Start vertex is always a _post-lead_ of itself, but the above example shows that it shall not be present in the return value, so we explicitly exclude the Start vertex.
+- Start vertex is always a _post-lead_ of itself, but the solution description shows that it shall not be present in the returned result, so we explicitly exclude the Start vertex.
 - Output is *not* a JSON, its just `{A, B, C}` string of type `text/plain`, as task description suggests.
 - By default server starts on non-standard port `10000`, as task description suggests.
-- When testing with `curl` please use `-H "Content-Type: application/json"` parameter, otherwise JSON gets encoded, and the service fails to parse it.
+- When testing with `curl` please make sure to use `-H "Content-Type: application/json"` parameter, otherwise JSON gets encoded, and the service fails to parse it.